Table of Contents

 The research tool will also list similar keywords used by the same people.
 This gives you a whole new set of keywords you can start using.

 Let’s say you’re a children’s party planner specializing in princess parties.
 You type “princess” and “party” into the research tool, and you get terms like:

 - Princess party companies.

 - Children’s party planners.

 These are the relevant terms that come up most often.
-Obviously, you want to target the keywords that your customers are using most often, but don’t ignore the lower-ranking keywords.
+You want to target your customers’ keywords most often, but don’t ignore the lower-ranking keywords.
 They might come up less often, but that also means there’s less competition for them.
-In this example, the term “princess party decorations” may be lower on the list, but someone looking for these decorations might decide it’s easier to just hire a party planner.
+In this example, the term “princess party decorations” may be lower on the list, but someone looking for these decorations might decide it’s easier to hire a party planner.